wenbo-yang/Chisel-Character-Model-Training/README.md

-Interface is built with Django Rest Framework
+Interface is built with Flask Rest Framework

 Train model using pytorch